Otakon 2014 Hall Costume Contest

-- There will be an online registration for the 2013 contest.
+- There will be an online registration for the 2014 contest.
 Those who register online will be able to sign up for a judging slot before the convention as well.
 This will happen within two weeks of the convention.
 If you register online and do not sign up for a time slot online, you will still be able to sign up for a time slot at the convention.
-All time slots not claimed will be open to at con registrations at noon on Friday afternoon at the Hall costume Contest Office.
-There will be 50 slots for each day's contest.
-35 slots will be available online and 15 adult will be available at the convention on a first come first serve basis along with 10 youth.
+All time slots not claimed will be open to at con registrations at noon on Friday and Saturday afternoon at the Hall costume Contest Office.
+There will be 80 slots for the weekend's contest.
+50 slots will be available online and 20 adult will be available at the convention on a first come first serve basis along with 10 youth.
 All judging time slots will be available on a first come, first served basis until all slots are claimed.

 - Groups from the same series are welcome to enter.
 While keeping in a theme (Villains group or various Final Fantasies) are welcome but random characters from different series are discouraged.